rawilk/laravel-modules/README.md

 }
 ```

-- If you changed the module namespace in the [config file](https://github.com/rawilk/laravel-modules/blob/master/config/config.php#L12), be sure to change
+- If you changed the module namespace in the [config file](https://github.com/rawilk/laravel-modules/blob/master/config/config.php#L20), be sure to change
 `"Modules\\"` to your new namespace.
-- If you changed the directory where the modules get stored in the [config file](https://github.com/rawilk/laravel-modules/blob/master/config/config.php#L77), be sure to change
+- If you changed the directory where the modules get stored in the [config file](https://github.com/rawilk/laravel-modules/blob/master/config/config.php#L91), be sure to change
 `"Modules/"` to the directory they will be stored in.

 **Tip: Be sure sure to run `composer dump-autoload` afterwards.**

+## Database:

+Database installation and activation of modules is still a work in progress and is not ready for production yet.
+I
+do have plans to finish this functionality in a future release.

 ## Documentation